code0monkey1/learn-typescript-fullstackopen/README.md

 >TypeScript Quirk: somehow surprisingly TypeScript does not allow to define the same variable in many files at a "block-scope", that is, outside functions (or classes):
 >
 >`This is actually not quite true`.
 This rule applies only to files that are treated as "scripts".
-A file is a script if it does not contain any export or import statements.
-If a file has those, then the file is treated as a module, and the variables do not get defined in the block-scope.
+A file is `a script if it does not contain any export or import statements.
+If a file has those, then the file is treated as a module`, and the variables do not get defined in the block-scope.

 ---
  ## CONFIG